syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/axis.md

 {% elsif page.publishingplatform == "aspnet-mvc" %}

 Numeric axis type is used to represent the numeric values in the axis labels.
-You can specify the [ValueType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapAxis.html#Syncfusion_EJ2_HeatMap_HeatMapAxis_ValueType)property for the axis is **Numeric**.
+You can specify the [ValueType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapAxis.html#Syncfusion_EJ2_HeatMap_HeatMapAxis_ValueType) property for the axis is **Numeric**.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}